 Ryzen AI CVML library#

-The Ryzen AI CVML libraies build on top of the Ryzen AI drivers and execution infrastructure to provide powerful AI capabilities to C++ applications without having to worry about training specific AI models and integrating them to the Ryzen AI framework.
+The Ryzen AI CVML libraries build on top of the Ryzen AI drivers and execution infrastructure to provide powerful AI capabilities to C++ applications without having to worry about training specific AI models and integrating them to the Ryzen AI framework.

 Each Ryzen AI CVML library feature offers a simple C++ application programming interface (API) that can be easily incorporated into existing applications.
+The following AI features are currently available,

 The Ryzen AI CVML library is distributed through the RyzenAI-SW Github repository: amd/RyzenAI-SW